WebFiori/docs/installation.md

 ### Running The Project

 There are two ways to start your website.
 The first one is to use PHP's built-in web server and the second one is to use Apache Web Server.
-The recomended way is to use Apache Web Server as this will make sure that your application is running using real web server.
+The recomended way is to use Apache Web Server as this will make sure that your application is running using actual web server and .

 #### Using Apache Web Server